demiglace0505/styled-components-v5/README.md

 >
 > Writing media queries
 >
-> Using one useState hook for multiple fields

 In this section, I created a main layout component called `PageLayout` that will hold the Header and the Content components.
 The Content component is passed the `children` prop, which is to be rendered within the Content component.